amrvac/amrvac/doc/possible_improvements.md

 ## Code standards

-**Jannis**: My goal is that new modelers can learn best practices from the MPI-AMRVAC code.
+New modelers can learn best practices from the MPI-AMRVAC code.
 Perhaps we can bundle a style guide with MPI-AMRVAC and try to adhere to it when we add or change code.
 Here are already some links to already existing Fortran style guides and best practices: